marklogic/marklogic-sesame/README.md

 ### Support

 The marklogic-sesame-repository is maintained by MarkLogic Engineering and distributed under the Apache 2.0 license.
-In addition, MarkLogic provides technical support for release tags of the Java Client API to licensed customers under the terms outlined in the Support Handbook.
+In addition, MarkLogic provides technical support for release tags of the MarkLogic Sesame API to licensed customers under the terms outlined in the Support Handbook.
 For more information or to sign up for support, visit [help.marklogic.com](http://help.marklogic.com).

 ### License